 I don’t recommend freezing them.
 They get super hard and dry.

 - Coat a 9×13 baking dish with cooking spray, set aside.

 - In a medium saucepan, stir together light corn syrup and sugar, cooking until sugar dissolves and starts to boil.

 - Remove from heat, stirring in peanut butter and vanilla until smooth.

 - Fold in Rice Krispie cereal until entirely coated.
 Press into prepared pan.

-- Pour over Rice Krispie mixture and place into the refrigerator to set.
+- Pour over Rice Krispie mixture, spreading evenly, and place into the refrigerator to set.